GibbsConsulting/django-plotly-dash/docs/installation.rst

             },
         },
     }

+The host and port entries in ``hosts`` should be adjusted to match the network location of the Redis instance.

 Further configuration options can be specified through the optional ``PLOTLY_DASH`` settings variable.
 The available options are detailed in the :ref:`configuration` section.